One Part Voodoo & Two Parts Hooey

 And then when we FINALLY do go outside what do we do?
 We wear synthetic-soled shoes that block the exchange of energy.
 Living this way is like wearing footie pajamas every day in a world without doorknobs, and the problem is only getting worse.
 Computers, cell phones, other electronics and even the wiring in our walls all increase the positive charge we carry.
 This buildup disrupts our internal clocks and hormonal function while increasing oxidative stress (aging) and inflammation.

 When Clint discovered the benefits of earthing on human physiology he created special sheets and pads that contain conductive silver fibers.
 By connecting the sheet to a grounded outlet Clint found he could bring the benefits of outdoor living inside.
 These pads made it possible to begin running clinical trials on the benefits of earthing.

 Consider these thermal images, which were taken just 30 minutes apart before (left) and after (right) earthing.

 The spontaneous resolution of red, orange and yellow inflammation “hot spots” is evident.
-Do you wonder how long this person has been walking around with chronic pain and inflammation which was quickly and easily resolved with no side effects?

 In another study – which was double blind – one group used ‘earthing sheets’ and the control group used placebo sheets.
 In the “grounded” group: